Fp-Package/flow/README.md

 #### Description
 If you want to save the flow for reuse, which you would be doing in most cases, call `getRenditionInfo` to get the data that you can pass to your backend.
 This is the minimum data required by this flow library to be rendered.
 In the each node object inside `flow.nodes` array. the `data` property can also be used to set extra information about the element or its state.

+### renderSavedFlow

+#### Description
+Once you saved your rendition data, call `renderSavedFlow` method to render the the flow next time after you brought the data from API.
+Remember to create the nodes with elements by calling `node.element = <html element>` and their state, that you saved to `node.data` property. <strong>Don't call the `addNode` or `addConnection` or any other method before calling `renderSavedFlow` when you have the pre-saved flow data and you want to render that flow.</strong>

 ## Properties
 There are mainly two types of properties.
 One is for the flow object we created from the FPFlow class, another is the node object we got from calling addNode.